 Ms. Allard is an attorney who has consulted for Amnesty International and worked on staff at both the Sentencing Project and the Brennan Center for Justice at New York University Law School.
 She is the author of several national reports, including “Life Sentences: Denying Welfare Benefits to Women Convicted of Drug Offenses” (Sentencing Project, 2002) and “Rebuilding Families, Reclaiming Lives: State Obligations to Children in Foster Care and their Incarcerated Parents” (Patricia Allard and Lynn Lu, Brennan Center for Justice, 2006).

 Ms. Allard is a graduate of Queen's University Law School in Canada (1996), was called to the bar of Ontario in 1998, and received her master's in criminology from the Center of Criminology at the University of Toronto (1999).
-Since May 2009 she is Deputy Director of the Canadian HIV/AIDS Legal Network.
+From May 2009 to 2012 she was Deputy Director of the Canadian HIV/AIDS Legal Network.

 was also an Open Society Institute Soros Justice Advocacy Fellow with Justice Strategies.
 The primary goal of Mr. Rook's fellowship project was to develop collaborations that make research useful, accessible and accountable to communities.
 Prior to his appointment by the NAACP as director of their newly formed Criminal Justice Division in the fall of 2009, Mr. Rooks worked with Justice Strategies as a Community Justice Strategies Facilitation consultant on projects in New York, New Jersey and Connecticut.